novi/p90sd-music-db/README.md

 # p90sd-music-db

-This utiltiy allows you to generate music database file for TEAC HA-P90SD Music Player.
+This utility allows you to generate music database file for TEAC HA-P90SD Music Player.

 ## Usage